Kruhlikau/Kruhlikau/ReadMe.md

 # 💫 About Me:
-Python developer with more than a year of experience in commercial software development.
-His expertise lies in both microservices and monolithic architectures, along with containerization using Docker.
-This allows him to build the backend of applications with external services and API integration, design database structures, and create background jobs.
-Besides Python, is also proficient in front-end development using JavaScript, HTML and CSS, which enables him to create and enhance UI.
-Continuously expands his skill set and stays up-to-date with the latest technologies to improve work efficiency.
-Possesses excellent communication and interpersonal skills, which enables him to collaborate effectively with cross-functional teams.
+Python Developer | Proficient in Backend Development, Microservices, and Containerization

+Experienced Python developer with commercial software development expertise.
+Skilled in building both microservices and monolithic architectures, with a strong focus on API integration, external services, and database design.
+Proficient in containerization using Docker to streamline deployment processes.

+Beyond backend development, I bring front-end proficiency in JavaScript, HTML, and CSS, enabling seamless UI creation and enhancement.
+Passionate about staying at the forefront of technology to continuously improve efficiency and deliver high-quality solutions.

+Strong communication and collaboration skills allow me to work effectively within cross-functional teams and contribute to achieving project goals.

 ## 🌐 Socials: